NFL Free Agency: Saints Reportedly Reunite With Veteran Linebacker

 Signing the veteran linebacker makes sense for the Saints, who are reportedly set to lose linebacker Demario Davis via free agency to the New York Jets.
 Elliss' return would fill the void as a guy who can stop the run and make consistent tackles in the middle of the defense.

 Elliss played a big role in the Saints' defense in his final year, 2022, when he totaled 74 tackles and four forced fumbles.
-Prior to that, he was pivotal to the special teams operations in New Orleans.
+Before that, he was pivotal to the special teams operations.
 So, 2026 will be just the second season in which he's tasked with playing a large role in the Saints' defense.

 Loading recommendations...
 Please wait while we load personalized content recommendations